ankurdev1-drth/Deep_Learning-/README.md

 # Deep_Learning-
-This repos contains everything  that i have learned in my journey of Deep Learning
+This repos contains everything  that i have learned in my journey of Deep Learning.